Wheelchair rugby: Wheelchair Rugby 5s

 A maximum of 10 points from 5 players can be played on the court at any time.

 In popular culture

-Wheelchair rugby was featured in the Oscar-nominated 2005 documentary Murderball.
-It was voted the #1 Top Sport Movie of all time by the movie review website Rotten Tomatoes.

-The character Jason Street in the NBC television show Friday Night Lights, having been paralyzed in a game of American football in the pilot, tries out for the United States quad rugby team in a later episode.
+Wheelchair rugby is featured in the Oscar-nominated 2005 documentary Murderball.
+It was voted the number-one Top Sports Movie of all time by the movie review website Rotten Tomatoes.
+The character Jason Street in the NBC television show Friday Night Lights, having been paralysed in a game of American football in the pilot, tries out for the United States quad rugby team in a later episode.